httpyac/httpyac.github.io/docs/guide/request.md

 ## WebSocket

-By means of the method `WS` a [WebSocket connection](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) to a server can be opened.
+By using method `WS` a [WebSocket connection](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) to a server can be opened.
 If a body is included in the request, it is sent immediately after the connection is established.

 @[code http{1}](../../examples/request/websocket.http)

-The events of the server can be waited for by means of [streaming event](/guide/scripting.html#events).
+The events of the server can be waited for by using [streaming event](/guide/scripting.html#events).
 As soon as this hook has been successfully processed, the connection is terminated.
 Within the `streaming` block it is possible to send further message using [`websocketClient`](https://www.npmjs.com/package/ws#sending-and-receiving-text-data).

 @[code http{7}](../../examples/request/websocket.http)